tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * This is just an example of how RNNs and LSTMs can be used for NLP.

-For those students that may be interested in learning more about this matter, slack out the [Recurrent Neural Networks cheatsheet](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks) hosted by Stanford University.
+For those students that may be interested in learning more, slack out the [Recurrent Neural Networks cheatsheet](https://stanford.edu/~shervine/teaching/cs-230/cheatsheet-recurrent-neural-networks) hosted by Stanford University.

 Answer any questions before moving on.